-Hoideology.com, founded and led by Dr. Katty P. Ho, is a collaborative platform for publishing psychoeducational and research works produced by Dr. Ho and her team.
+Hoideology.com, founded and led by Dr. Katty P. Ho, is a collaborative platform for publishing psychoeducational and research works produced by Dr. K. Ho and her team.
 Her psychoeducational and research works aim to provide self-help information based on scientific psychological research to help people enhance their understanding of psychological-social issues, clarify intrapersonal-interpersonal misconceptions, and gain useful techniques in resolving human conflicts toward potential and continuous growth, happiness, genuine confidence, and mental healthiness.
+Learn more …

-Hoideology.com projects include:
+Hoideology.com projects (published in English) include:

+Disclaimer: Confidentiality is strictly administered.
+All information and psychoeducational materials published by Hoideology.com is based on existing published cases that are viewable and accessible by the general public (e.g., books, websites, videos) and on scientific research (e.g., journal articles) by the academic communities.
+No individuals’ data are or will be used and mentioned.
 Because of the seriousness of the topic of parenting, we choose to adopt a friendly tone in our speech style to render a lighthearted ambience to our presentations and commentaries.
 Our smiles and cheers (at the beginning and/or end of our videos) reflect our encouragement to each other–and do not reflect our lack of empathy.

 PLRA_S1Ep7 COMMENTARY: The Problem of Parental Coldness